JJMorton/SPH/README.md

 ## SPH
-This project is an implementation of Smoothed Particle Hydrodynamics (SPH) in one dimen- sion, with adaptive timestepping and per-particle smoothing lengths.
-The model includes ar- tificial viscosity as well as conductivity, as described in [1].
-There are Euler and second-order Runge-Kutta integration methods implemented and available for use via the command line arguments, though the Runge-Kutta method will be used throughout the rest of this report due to its superior performance.
+This project is an implementation of Smoothed Particle Hydrodynamics (SPH) in one dimension, with adaptive timestepping and per-particle smoothing lengths.
+The model includes artificial viscosity as well as conductivity, as described in [1].
+There are Euler and second-order Runge-Kutta integration methods implemented and available for use via the command line arguments.
 Boundary conditions are enforced with ghost particles that mirror the positions of the real particles across the two ends of the box.

 ### References